Bit Blasting Probabilistic Programs: Bit Blasting: Key Insights

 \subsection{Judgment \(\comp_b\) and bit blasting}

 This section describes the rules for the judgement \(\comp_b\).
 We first describe the rules for an exponential distribution and then move on to generalized gamma distributions.
 Finally, we describe the rule for mixed-gamma densities.
 For each of the rules \(\Upsilon \comp_b \prog{}\), we prove the \(b\)-equivalence of the density \(\Upsilon\) and the Dice program \(\prog{}\) and the \(b\)-succinctness of \(\prog{}\).
 Detailed proofs can be found in the appendix.
-We also demonstrate how \(\comp_b\) allows us to come up with a bit blasting function for mixed-gamma densities.
+We also describe how \(\comp_b\) allows us to construct a bit blasting function for mixed-gamma densities.